dr-jingyuezhao/blog-inspirite/README.md

 Navbar, jumbotron, buttons, and cards from bootstrap are applied and customised for the app.

 ### Third-party and server-side APIs
 jQuery and Moment are used.
-Giphy, and APIs data are used for prompts.
+Giphy and ninja APIs data are used for prompts.

 ## Installation
 The website can be accessed follwing the link to the application page: